intel/nauta/docs/user-guide/actions/cancel_exp.md

 **Note:** Any of the above criteria can be combined.

+## Purging an Experiment

 You can also purge all experiment-related information using the `-p` or `--purge` option.
 For _purge_ information, refer to [Purging](../actions/delete_user.md).

+## Cancelling one more More Experiments Using the force Command

+To cancel one or more experiments with the force command, execute the following command:

+`nctl experiment cancel -f [options] EXPERIMENT-NAME`

 ----------------------